Editor: Beverly Lawn

 I like the story for its quietness, its skilled use of dialogue, and the way it raises many questions about love and our perceptions of it.
-What are the narratives about love that we subscribe to, for better or worse?
+What are the narratives about love that we live by, for better or worse?

 There was a time when I thought I loved my first wife more than life itself.
 But now I hate her guts.
 I do.
 How do you explain that?
 What happened to that love?The characters are in a quiet room, and they all seem detached from their lives, probably because they're drinking and reminiscing, and are also trying to step back and evaluate experiences they usually don't think about.
+(What, if anything, will they make of their thoughts?
+Will they change anything in their lives, or are these thoughts on love only left to quiet moments with a drink on hand?)
 There's minimal information about their surroundings, but sometimes a detail jumps out, like the presence of leaves at a window.

 Other recommended stories in this collection include The Cask of Amontillado (by Edgar Allan Poe), Paul's Case (by Willa Cather), A Good Man Is Hard to Find (by Flannery O'Connor), The Metamorphosis (by Franz Kafka), A White Heron (by Sarah Orne Jewett), and The Open Boat (by Stephen Crane).